We look forward to welcoming you to Imperial’s best Hall!

 UK Customs: If you’re travelling from abroad, make sure you’re not bringing anything into the UK you’re not allowed to.
 It’s also good to check you’re bringing in allowed amounts of other, non-banned items.

-Make sure you’ve checked out our Facebook group, and are starting to meet your new housemates online before you get here.
+Make sure you’ve checked out our Social media pages, and are starting to meet your new housemates online before you get here.

 The Union also runs a Freshers’ Facebook group that will answer the most common questions and the Union website also has more information on Clubs, Sports and Societies that you may be interested in getting involved with when you get here.